Tell us about your role and what a typical day looks like.

 What’s one of your proudest accomplishments at the studio so far?

-What do you love most about the animation team?
+What do you love most about the World Design team?

 What advice would you give someone looking to pursue a career in your field?